MicrosoftDocs/dynamics365smb-docs/business-central/privacy-notices-status.md

 ## Privacy notice

 A privacy notice states the data collection, data processing, and data privacy policies followed by the organizations's data controller.
-It describes what data is collected and for what purposes, how the user's data is processed, how it's being stored, and who to contact if a user wants to ask something about their data.
+It's a document that describes what data is collected and for what purposes, how the user's data is processed, how it's being stored, and who to contact if a user wants to ask something about their data.

 ## Privacy Notices Status page